Rules of the Air

 UK Rules of the Air Differences

 The UK has retained a small number of supplementary rules derived from the former Rules of the Air Regulations 2007.
 These were published on 17 March 2015 as The Rules of the Air Regulations 2015 and took effect on 30 April 2015.
-They are supported by permissions and general exemptions that preserve legacy operational flexibilities to the greatest possible degree.
+They are supported by permissions and general exemptions that preserve legacy operational flexibilities.

 A helpful consolidation of SERA, the ANO, and Rules of the Air Regulations 2015 is available here.